Skip to content

 // | Pushed last, sits on top of the stack

-// Pushed first, sits on the bottom of the stack
+// Pushed first, sits at the bottom of the stack

 // Stores the value of type `Int as coins` into the Builder,